 It could also be a way to discover what you like to do most and even find a new passion.
 At SimScale, you can run experiments and learn from them, it’s not a place where people crush you right away because of it.
 Due to this attitude, you are much more motivated to do a great job and aim for perfection.
 You feel more responsible.

-If you’re interested in learning more about what it’s like to work at SimScale, make sure you follow us on Facebook, Twitter, or LinkedIn to keep yourself updated with new interviews from the “Life at SimScale” series.
+Interested in learning more about what it’s like to work at SimScale?
+Make sure you follow us on Facebook, Twitter, LinkedIn, or Instagram to keep yourself updated with new interviews from the “Life at SimScale” series.